Flow List Search

 Count and clear behaviour

 The toolbar shows a count label to help the user understand the current result set.
+The toolbar also includes a Clear button, which clears the search term, resets all filters, and returns focus to the search box.

 Keyboard shortcut

-- Cmd + Shift + F on macOS
+- Ctrl + Shift + F / Cmd + Shift + F on macOS

 How to use it